adriangzlz97/pdb_python_tools/README.md

 mpiexec -n *number of mpi processes* -host localhost python track_xyz_mpi.py *filename1 filename2* > output.txt

 ## find_contacts.py usage
 This script will find all atoms between chains within a certain distance (for a given chain).
 The output will be a tabulated table following the original pdb atom order.
+To include hetatm (ignored by default) add as a argument after the inputs:
+-HETATM
+To include hydrogens (ignored by default) add as a argument after the inputs:
+-ignore-hydrogens-false
 ### Non-mpi
 python find_contacts.py *filename distance chainid* > output.txt
 ### Mpi